liucsthu/liucsthu.github.io/_pages/cv.md

 Service and leadership
 ======
 * Student Volunteer in ICDM 19
-* Reviewer of Journel of Software
+* Reviewer of Journal of Software
 * Reviewer of TKDD
 * PC of KDD 21, ADS Track